-In line with the event’s central theme ‘It all starts with a bang’, we have introduced our #bangitinthebin campaign to encourage runners to put their sachets in the bin, rather than dump it on the road or in the drains.
+Throw your sachets in the bin or within the designated ‘Chuck Zones’ en route.
+We encourage all runners to put their sachets in the bin, rather than dump them on the road or in the drains.

-We're busy brainstorming more ideas on how to minimise our impact on the planet and maximise our opportunities to benefit the people.
-Stay tuned!
+We're always busy brainstorming more ideas as to how we can minimise our impact on the planet and maximise our opportunities to benefit the people.

 Cups must be lined with wax to withstand holding water for long periods of time.
 This prevents standard wax cups from being compostable and ultimately not much better than plastic sachets.
 Certified compostable cups are the next option.
 Involving a major increase in costs, it’s fundamental that they are properly disposed of.
 This requires an industrial composting facility to create the correct moisture and temperature levels for decomposition.
 Feasibility of this option is being further researched in terms of local composting facilities and funding strategies.
 It is also important to note, cups are harder to clear up as they are more easily lifted by the wind and risk being blown into the ocean and other sensitive natural areas.